Could you be a graphic designer? Is it something that you can learn, or do you have to be born with it?

 Quite simply, anyone can become a graphic designer.
 There's no great secret to it.
-Most good design is based on understanding the purpose of the project, and the audience.
+A lot of good design is common sense: understanding the purpose of the project, and the audience.
 And then it's 'just' a matter of coming up with a good idea...

 Sometimes ideas spring into being as if they were just waiting for the right opportunity.
 Other times they take hard work, lots of effort and many discarded attempts.
-The main thing is to let the project tell you what it needs to be, and then to try and get everything else out of the way – but of course, that's a lot harder than it sounds.
+The main thing is to let the project tell you what it needs, and then to try and get everything else out of the way – but of course, that's a lot harder than it sounds.

 2. The art and science of colour

-Colours are incredibly important because different colours make us respond in different ways.
+Colours are incredibly important because they make us respond in different ways.
 We're actually built to react to some colours faster than we are to others, so building the right colour scheme for your design is vital.
 Fortunately there's a lot of help available.

-We'll look at different ways of creating colour schemes – triadic, complementary, tetradic, analogic and more – to help you create a unified design.
+We'll look at different ways to creating colour schemes – triadic, complementary, tetradic, analogic and more – to help create a unified design.

 3. Typography: more than simply letters

-There are many ways to differentiate between typefaces.
-Heavy, blocky type would be completely unsuitable for a logo for a health spa, whereas a flowing, graceful script font would be equally unsuitable for a company dealing in cement.
-So, there's a typeface for every occasion.
+A typeface might work for one application but not another.
+For example, heavy, blocky type would be completely unsuitable for a logo for a health spa, whereas a flowing, graceful script font would be equally unsuitable for a company manufacturing cement.
+But, there are so many typefaces that there's bound to be one that works.
 This part of the course looks at matching the right typeface with the right project.

 4. Design principles and elements

-Principles are the 'guiding lights' of design work.
+Principles are the 'guiding lights' behind any design.
 Elements are the objects actually used to create it.
-Traditionally, graphic design is taught as a combination of the two.
+Traditionally, Graphic Design is taught as a combination of the two.
 According to different approaches, there are five, six or more principles.
 We look at eight: emphasis, movement, pattern, repetition, proportion, rhythm, variety and unity.
 Then we look at the elements used to create them.